Lorp/samsa/README.md

 Samsa is written in ES6 JavaScript with no dependencies.
 It is normally installed on web servers, but can also be run from any folder with no server setup.

-Also provided are a command-line utility, Samsa-CLI, and a simple browser VF polyfill, Samsa-Polyfill.
+Also provided are a command-line utility, Samsa-CLI (for execution via Node.js), and a simple browser VF polyfill, Samsa-Polyfill.
 They both depend on the Samsa-Core library.

 ## Detailed documentation

 * [**Samsa**](docs/samsa-gui.md) is the main web app.
-* [**Samsa-CLI**](docs/samsa-cli.md) is a command-line utility, executed using Node.js, for generating static instances from VFs.
+* [**Samsa-CLI**](docs/samsa-cli.md) is a command-line utility for generating static instances from VFs.
+It is executed using Node.js.
 * [**Samsa-Core**](docs/samsa-core.md) is the JavaScript library that powers Samsa-GUI and Samsa-CLI.
 * [**Samsa-Polyfill**](docs/samsa-polyfill.md) is a demo that uses Samsa-Core to implement a VF polyfill in browsers.